-Unfortunately, that’s easier said than done here at Fort Bragg.
-After much Pinterest-searching, I was disheartened not to find any orchards within a reasonable driving distance.
-All the orchards I found on Pinterest were in western North Carolina, over 4 hours away.
-All that driving is not how I wanted to spend my apple-pickin’ day.
+After a quick internet search, I was disheartened to find that there aren’t any apple orchards in the immediate area.
+Most of the orchards that I found on-line were more than 4 hours away.
+And doing all of that driving is not how I wanted to spend my apple-pickin’ day.

 - Reidsville, NC